anmol098/waka-readme-stats/README.md

 ### Profile Repository

-You'll need to get a [GitHub Access Token](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) with a `repo` scope and save it in the Repo Secrets `GH_TOKEN = <Your GitHub Access Token>`
+You'll need to get a [GitHub Access Token](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) with a `repo` and `user` scope and save it in the Repo Secrets `GH_TOKEN = <Your GitHub Access Token>`

 Here is Sample Workflow File for running it: